burcukolcak/burcukolcak.github.io/_pages/research.md

 Burcu Kolcak.
 “The Democratic Enclave Dilemma: How Autocrats Address the Threat of Democratic Enclaves".

 Burcu Kolcak.
-"Repression of Opposition Enclaves in Authoritarian Regimes".
+"Spatial Patterns of Repression: Opposition Enclaves in Authoritarian Regimes".

 Alexandra Filindra and Burcu Kolcak.
-"Political and Social Correlates of Enactment of Second Amendment Sanctuary Ordinances".
+"Correlates of Enactment of Second Amendment Sanctuary Ordinances".

 Alexandra Filindra, Mia Gandenberger, Burcu Kolcak, and Anita Manatschal.
 "The Exclusionary Conception of the Demos and Political Intolerance: Evidence from the U.S., Switzerland, and Turkey".